WRMA6/shop-app-2022/README.md

-# Shopify 2022 summer internship challenge submission
+# 2022 summer internship challenge submission

 ### Overview
 This app was built using Node.js and MongoDB.
 It supports the CRUD functionality that was required, as well as the extra feature of filtering by fields.